CryptosOdysseus/AALE-Contributions/20190827-SALI-LMSS-vs-AALE-usability.md

 ### 3.3 Dependencies

-Dependencies restrict which structural components and which allowed values may appear in a valid matter instance based on other values in the matter.
+_**Dependencies restrict which structural components and which allowed values may appear in a valid matter instance based on other values in the matter**_.

 As an example, if a process is of type “transaction,” the players in that transaction may not be of the type “plaintiff” or “defendant.”
 These values are restricted to process of type “dispute.”

-> Remark: Dependencies are not part of Draft LMSS 1.0 Rev 2.
+> Remark: _**Dependencies are not part of Draft LMSS 1.0 Rev 2.**_

 #

 ### 3.4 LMSS Encodings

-The LMSS can be encoded machine readable formats.
-JSON is the baseline supported format.
+_**The LMSS can be encoded machine readable formats.
+JSON is the baseline supported format.**_

 Machine Readable JSON